+RIGHTS SOLD TO Other Press English (OPTION) Feltrinelli-Crocetti Italian - Manuscript in Swedish.
+Spanish and Catalan. - Pages 224 - Originally published in Albert Bonniers (Swedish) as Plogen och svärdet (1974) - Publication in Spanish May 2024

 RIGHTS SOLD TO

-Other Press English (OPTION) OFFER RECEIVED!
+Other Press English (OPTION) Feltrinelli-Crocetti

 Italian

-Kallifatides GOLD MEDAL Madrid Circle of Fine Arts 2023

 Manuscript in Swedish.
 Spanish and Catalan.

-- Pages 224

-- Originally published in Bonniers Forlag (Swedish) as Plogen och svärdet (1974)

-- Publication in Spanish May 2024

-RIGHTS SOLD TO

-Other Press English (OPTION) OFFER RECEIVED!
-Italian

-Manuscript in Swedish.
-Spanish and Catalan.

 - Pages 232

-- Originally published in Bonniers Forlag (Swedish) as Den grymma freden
+- Originally published in Albert Bonniers (Swedish) as Den grymma freden

 - Publication in Spanish October 2024

 El arado y la espada

 [The Plow and the Sword]

-Theodor Kallifatides

-l arado y la espada

-NEW!

-The Nazis are gone, but cruel and bloody settlements will once again divide the Greek people of Jalós.
-The story of little Minos and his family becomes the undisputed protagonist of this novel, in which Kallifatides masterfully paints an unforgettable panorama from 1944 to 1947.
-The people of Jalós seem to be able to breathe easy after the arrival of the British army and the end of World War II.
-But soon the roar of arms resounds again.
-In the post-war vacuum, the fascists take power and groups of resistant partisans, who have already fought against the Nazis, confront them.
-The family of Minos, the child protagonist of the trilogy, stands out in the foreground: grandfather Stelios, the endless storyteller, his father, the teacher released from Nazi prisons who can finally be reunited with his family, Minos and his first love for a Jewish girl, Rebecca, the older brothers, who flee to the mountains to join the resistance against fascism, and the mother, whose courage and strength is the support for all of them.
-A novel in which the black and tender humor of this great writer, Kallifatides, shines brightly once again.
-El Cultural Una paz cruel [The Cruel Peace] The world war is over, but not the misery ...
-In the last novel of the trilogy, Kallifatides explores the conflicts between the different political factions that lead to persecution, violence and corruption, with Minos as a teenager, and his family having been forced to leave Jalós and move to Athens.
-In The Cruel Peace, the civil war is over.
-The partisans have been annihilated and the time has come to re-educate the Greeks in the old traditions, as faithful Christians and true patriots.
-Minos' family has moved to Athens.
-His father, Jalós' teacher, cannot work because of his socialist past and the family lives in penury, punished also by the brothers who took part in the anti-fascist struggle.
-But life goes on and Minos is now a young man.
-While the memory of his beloved Rebecca remains alive, gradually new romantic experiences take hold of him.
-Post-war Athens is the backdrop where cruel and tender, burlesque and touching scenes alternate to offer us a fresco of captivating vivacity.
+Jalós residents can breathe a sigh of relief after the arrival of the British army and the end of the Second World War.
+But the relief does not last long.
+With a magnificent rendering of the historical moment, this novel is a collection of hope and lost opportunities, anxiety and calloused hatred.

+In the post-war vacuum, the fascists take power and groups of partisan resistance fighters, who have already fought against the Nazis, confront them.
+Cruel and bloody settlements will once again divide the Greek people in the chaotic years of 1944-1947.
+The family of Minos, the child protagonist of the trilogy, emerges in the foreground: grandfather Stelios, the endless storyteller and anecdoteteller, the teacher released from Nazi prisons who can finally be reunited with his family, Minos and his first love for a Jewish girl, Rebecca, the older brothers, who flee to the mountains to join the resistance against fascism, and the mother, whose courage and fortitude support them all.
+All the characters intertwine, winners and victors, quarrelsome and peaceful, thinkers and activists, as part of a town where the balance has been broken.
+In The Plow and the Sword everything is so human, everything becomes so tender and so hurtful, thanks to Kallifatides' masterful storytelling, as if seeing everything from a bird's eye view.

+Una paz cruel [The Cruel Peace]

+In the last novel in this trilogy, the war is over.
+But how to rebuild life amidst the ruins of a 'cruel peace'?
+The suffering and hope of a broken but indomitable Greece is presented in this novel as one of our most lasting, humane documents of devastated postwar Europe.

+The partisans have capitulated to the royal army, and the time has come to re-educate the Greeks in the old traditions, as faithful Christians and true patriots.
+Minos' family is forced to leave Jalós and move to Athens.
+The father has lost his job: he cannot teach because of his socialist past and the family lives in penury.
+The mother becomes the sole breadwinner.
+The brother is one of the thousands of "losers" who have been imprisoned.
+Poverty and repression against a different ideology continue.
+But life goes on and Minos awakens to adolescence and contradictions.
+He experiences the rebelliousness of having to pay for the mistakes of adults and having to suffer their miseries.
+Although the memory of his first love, the Jewish girl Rebecca, is still alive, new love experiences take hold of him.
+Post-war Athens is the backdrop against which life persists, burlesque and moving, to offer us the end of a human fresco of captivating vivacity.

+Kallifatides radiates an aura of kindness and wisdom that he is capable of pouring into novels of emotive simplicity that keep, indeed, the aroma of oral narrations.
+Andrés Seoane, El Mundo.